How to create a color LUT / color lookup table in Photoshop tutorial for CC 2017 2015 etc

 Or using a combinations of gradients to a layer (and that is the key thing) though the actual result can definitely depend on the underlying image and how everything maps out.

 You can use all kinds of manipulation of the adjustment layers (especially combining with gradients in layer styles) or by using the gradient maps but you can also use that in combination with other layers to create even more extremes of color.

-Below, using a map with a lot more stops (26 stops added instead of just two or three as above)
+Right, using a map with a lot more stops (26 stops added instead of just two or three as above)

 You can use the color lookups to create some truly garish color shifts but you can also use it create more subtle changes such as minute changes to the red or perhaps a very light gradient change.

 Using a black and white layer with the 'poor' (lowest setting) and the generated LUT layer was duplicated a number of times and is great for creating interesting dark and gloomy imagery.
 You can modify the layer by using gradients or perhaps effects to add different color highlights or perhaps add shapes to the artwork such as grid to modify the layer

 Anyway, the key thing is to carefully check the video before loading it up to sites such as Youtube (as I have found out to my cost many a time).
 What works well with an image may not end up as good with a video but at the same time, some really unusual video effects can be created using the files

 The nice thing about that tool is that you can save one format and also you get a nice preview of a cat (unless you load your own picture).
 There are also many other apps that can be used to create the files.